-Steve has lots of experience in coaching and participating in many sports, triathlon, swimming, track & field athletics, road running, hockey, football, skiing, mountaineering, rock climbing, martial arts, netball, racket sports and golf to name just a few.
+Steve has a wealth of experience in coaching and participating in many sports, including triathlon, swimming, track & field athletics, road running, hockey, football, skiing, mountaineering, rock climbing, martial arts, netball, racket sports and golf to name just a few.

 What is a Strength and Conditioning (S&C) Coach?

 A strength and conditioning (S&C) coach plans, delivers and reviews the physical and physiological preparation of athletes aligned to specific sports performance outcomes.